 Another benefit of using ESO proceeds to pay your AMT is having AMT credits for subsequent years when you are not subject to AMT.
 This is a very common result because many people only trigger AMT during the year in which they exercise a large block of stock options.
 Similarly, letting ESO pay your withholding taxes on an NSO exercise has the indirect benefit of reducing your AMT liability.
 However, dealing with AMT credits over many years can actually be a burdensome form of double taxation since you are still subject to capital gains taxes at your final sale.
 Having let ESO fund the extra AMT can be a welcome relief compared to paying taxes twice on the same stock.

 You retain title to the stock in an ESO transaction.
 Since you don't have to transfer the stock or pledge it as collateral, this greatly simplifies the paperwork needed to obtain an advance from ESO.
 You also retain the ability to pay off ESO at any time before the company exits.
-For more information regarding how ESO can benefit you, please contact us.
+For more information on reducing stock option taxes or regarding how ESO can benefit you, please contact us.

 First calculate your tax without the ISO exercise.
-You can use an online program such as www.turbotax.com for free as long as you don't file the return.
+You can use a program such as Turbo Tax Premier or Turbo Tax Home & Business for free as long as you don't file the return.
+As of this writing, Turbo Tax Deluxe does not seem to have the necessary functionality.
 If you use Turbo Tax, there will be a question similar to, "Did you exercise and hold Incentive Stock Options During the Tax Year?"
 You should answer "No" to this question for now.
 Now take the following steps:

 Note that tax rates can change Note that tax rates can changebetween the time you do this exercise and the time you actually file your return.
 Moreover, many other factors such as deductions, your tax bracket, state income taxes, and capital gains will also impact your final AMT tax calculation.
+For example, some small changes for the 2019 tax year include an inflation increase to the AMT exemption thresholds as well as moving the AMT Calculation from Form 6251 to a different line of Schedule 2.
 Since the ESO Fund has no way of knowing how your final taxes will look, you are advised to work with a tax professional to minimize your risk of not having sufficient funds when you finally file your tax return.
 The ESO Fund is not obligated to increase its cash advance to you at a later date.